PowerPointLabs/PowerPointLabs-Website/_docs/sync-lab.md

 <img src="{{ site.baseurl }}/img/docs/sync-lab/image_3.png" width="300">

 A new pop-up window will appear.
 Select the formats you would like to copy in the pop-up window and click `OK`.
-For this example, let’s check `Fill Transparency`, `Line Width` and `Line Dash Type`.
+For this example, let’s check `Transparency` property under the `Fill` category and `Width` and `Dash Type` properties under the `Line` category.

 <img src="{{ site.baseurl }}/img/docs/sync-lab/image_4.png" width="700">

 Optionally, you can name the format to keep track of the different formats you have.
-For example, you can change the name to `Circle Style`.
+For example, you can change the name to "Circle Style".
 Once you click `OK`, you should see this on the Sync Lab pane.

-To apply the copied properties to other circles, select those circles on the slide and click the `Sync Format` button of the copied format.
+To apply the copied properties to other circles, use `ctrl-click` to select those circles on the slide and click the `Sync Format` button of the copied format.

 <img src="{{ site.baseurl }}/img/docs/sync-lab/image_5.png" width="350">